raymond0208/CashCatalyst/README.md

-# Cash Flow Tracking System
+# Cash Flow Management Tool for Non-accounting/Non-finance Business User

-A Flask-based cash flow tracking system with AI-powered analysis, designed for startups and small businesses.
+A AI-powered cash flow management system for business owner and user to record, monitor and analysis cashflow easily, designed for startups and small businesses.

 ## Features